Scottish National Party: Foundation and early breakthroughs (1934–1970)

-The SNP was formed in 1934 through the merger of the National Party of Scotland and the Scottish Party, with the Duke of Montrose and Cunninghame Graham as its first joint presidents.
+The SNP was formed in 1934 through the merger of the National Party of Scotland and the Scottish Party, with the Duke of Montrose as its first president and Cunninghame Graham as Honorary Vice-President.
 Alexander MacEwen was its first chairman.

 The party was divided on its approach to the Second World War.
 Professor Douglas Young, who was SNP leader from 1942 to 1945, campaigned for the Scottish people to refuse conscription and his activities were popularly vilified as undermining the British war effort against the Axis powers.
 Young was imprisoned for refusing to be conscripted.
 The party suffered its first split during this period with John MacCormick leaving the party in 1942, owing to his failure to change the party's policy from supporting all-out independence to Home Rule at that year's conference in Glasgow.
 McCormick went on to form the Scottish Covenant Association, a non-partisan political organisation campaigning for the establishment of a devolved Scottish Assembly.

 However, wartime conditions also enabled the SNP's first parliamentary success at the Motherwell by-election in 1945, but Robert McIntyre MP lost the seat at the general election three months later.
 The 1950s were characterised by similarly low levels of support, and this made it difficult for the party to advance.
 Indeed, in most general elections they were unable to put up more than a handful of candidates.
 The 1960s, however, offered more electoral successes, with candidates polling credibly at Glasgow Bridgeton in 1961, West Lothian in 1962 and Glasgow Pollok in 1967.
-This foreshadowed Winnie Ewing's surprise victory in a by-election at the previously safe Labour seat of Hamilton.
+Plaid Cymru, a Welsh nationalist party that co-operates with the SNP, won the Camarthern by-election in 1966 with Gwynfor Evans becoming their first MP.
+This foreshadowed Winnie Ewing's surprise victory the following year in a by-election at the previously safe Labour seat of Hamilton.
 This brought the SNP to national prominence, leading to the establishment of the Kilbrandon Commission.